 You can clean them with baby wipes.
 Scrub them pretty hard and you can remove the little bits of things clogging up your mats.
 You should see them getting cleaner and see the residue on the wipe.
 The mat will be wet after so it won’t feel sticky right away but as it dries you will feel the sticky coming back.

-You can clean cricut mats with dish soap too.
-A lot of people recommend Dawn dish soap, but I haven’t noticed a difference with he brand of soap.
-Use whatever you have to do your dishes.
+You can clean Cricut mats with dish soap too.
+Use whatever soap you have to do your dishes.
 Do not use a rag to scrub your mats.
 This can leave fibers.
-And a scrubbie can take the adhesive off completely so that isn’t good either.
-Scrub with a sponge for best results.
-This also makes the mat very wet.
-Do not dry with a towel.
-This will leave fibers too.
-Just hang them up and let them air dry.
-It will take some time though.
+And a scrubbie can take the adhesive off completely.
+Scrub with a sponge for best results or your finger nails.

-Avoid using too much pressure on your cuts.
+- Avoid using too much pressure on your cuts.
 When I made the movement card, there were lots of thin parallel cuts that ruined a mat because I used too much pressure and I couldn’t get it cleaned or healed.
 I reconditioned my mat and it wasn’t even good then.
 There was just too much damage.